 The Administrative Penalty System (APS) is a new way to pay and dispute parking and by-law tickets and penalty notices.
 This system allows the town to manage disputes over parking tickets instead of the provincial courts

-If you receive a by-law penalty notice or parking ticket you have two options:
+If you receive a parking or by-law penalty notice you have two options:

 If you are not satisfied with the decision of the screening officer, you have up to 15 days of the decision to request a review by a hearing officer.
 The decision of the hearing officer is final.